 Food and nutrition are critical parts of any successful cancer treatment.
-Nutrients support the growth of healthy cells in your body; they also go a long way toward helping you keep your energy and strength.
+Nutrients support the growth of healthy cells in your body; they also go a long way toward helping you maintain energy and strength.

 An RDN will:

-- Help you find the best food choices and ways to eat based on how you feel and what you like.
+- Help find the best food choices and ways to eat based on how patients feel and what they like.
 For example, small, frequent snacks may be easier to tolerate than large, daily meals.
 Food choices should be easy to chew, swallow, digest and absorb, even if high in fat.

-- Help determine if supplements and nutrient-rich beverages and foods should be prescribed to help you get the nutrition you need.
+- Help determine if supplements and nutrient-rich beverages and foods should be prescribed to help patients get the nutrition they need.

-- Help answer your questions about foods, supplements, nutrients and diet.
-There are an infinite number of sources of information about diet and cancer, and a registered dietitian can help you wade through what you’ve found and talk with you about what may be most beneficial to you.
+- Help answer questions about foods, supplements, nutrients and diet.
+There are an infinite number of sources of information about diet and cancer, and a registered dietitian nutritionist can help patients wade through what they've found and discuss options that may be most beneficial.

 Nutrition after Cancer Treatment

-Following a healthy eating plan is also good for your heart and can help reduce your risk of other chronic diseases.
+This type of diet also is good for heart health and can help reduce risk of other chronic diseases.